The Idea

 Step 4.
 Deploy

-We created an organization in the Salad Container Engine and a container group which pointed at the source image detailed in Step 3.
-Then we configured the container group to be deployed to 1000 nodes, each with 1 vCPU and 1GB RAM.
+We created an organization in the Salad Container Engine and a container group that pointed at the source image detailed in Step 3.
+Then, we configured the container group to be deployed to 1000 nodes, each with 1 vCPU and 1GB RAM.
 The total cost of the test was a few cents.

 Results